Tangent $\infty$-categories and Goodwillie calculus: Introduction

 from $\Weil$ to the category of endofunctors on $\bcat{X}$ under composition, or equivalently, to an \emph{action} of $\Weil$ on $\bcat{X}$.
-This action is subject to the additional condition that certain pullbacks be preserved by $T$; in particular, this condition provides the `universality of vertical lift' axiom referred to in (\ref{eq:vertical-lift}).
+This action is subject to the additional condition that certain pullbacks be preserved by $T^{\bullet}$; in particular, we have the `universality of vertical lift' axiom described in (\ref{eq:vertical-lift}).

-The simplest non-trivial example of a Weil-algebra is the `dual numbers' object $W = \N[x]/(x^2)$ which, under Leung's formulation, corresponds to the tangent bundle functor $T: \bcat{X} \to \bcat{X}$.
-Evaluating the functor $T^{\otimes}$ on morphisms in $\Weil$, i.e. the homomorphisms between Weil-algebras, provides the various natural transformations that make up the tangent structure.
+The simplest non-trivial example of a Weil-algebra is the `dual numbers' object $W = \N[x]/(x^2)$ which, under Leung's formulation, corresponds to the ordinary tangent bundle functor $T = T^W: \bcat{X} \to \bcat{X}$.
+Evaluating the functor $T^{\bullet}$ on morphisms in $\Weil$, i.e.\ the homomorphisms between Weil-algebras, provides the various natural transformations that make up the tangent structure.
+For example, $\Weil$ encodes the structure that makes each projection map $TM \to M$ into a bundle of commutative monoids over $M$.

+In order to generalize tangent structures to $\infty$-categories, we construct in Chapter~\ref{sec:weil} an $\infty$-categorical version of $\Weil$, which we denote $\Weilinfty$.
+The monoidal $\infty$-category $\Weilinfty$ can be described in a very similar manner to $\Weil$, but based on $E_\infty$-semirings (introduced by May~\cite{may:1972} as `$E_\infty$-ring spaces') instead of ordinary commutative semirings.
+An $E_\infty$-semiring is a topological space with two binary operations, addition and multiplication, that satisfy the usual axioms of a semiring, but only up to homotopy.
+There are also higher coherence conditions which have no analogue in the discrete case.

+Since $E_\infty$-semirings are complicated topological objects, we give an alternative construction of the $\infty$-category $\Weilinfty$ as the nerve of a certain bicategory in which all the $2$-morphisms are invertible.
+This construction highlights the close relationship between $\Weil$ and $\Weilinfty$, and makes it easy to see, for example, that the homotopy category of $\Weilinfty$ is isomorphic to $\Weil$.\footnote{In the original version of this paper, we used the $1$-category $\Weil$ in our definition of tangent $\infty$-structure.
+We are grateful to Thomas Nikolaus and Maxime Ramzi for pointing out that, with this definition, our construction of the Goodwillie tangent structure entails strictly commutative structures on the $\infty$-category of spectra which cannot exist.
+There was a mistake in our original construction; specifically, the natural transformation $\alpha$ in the previous version of Definition~\ref{def:alpha} was not sufficiently well-defined.
+That observation led us to the introduction of the monoidal $\infty$-category $\Weilinfty$ defined in Chapter~\ref{sec:weil}.}